 - Delivering information about new innovations in sustainable agriculture and best practice and facilitating the share of information across the region

 - Advising land managers and community groups of emerging issues and threats (e.g. weeds)

 - Improving the distribution of information regarding private and public funding opportunities for Landcare groups

 - Providing support to Landcare groups for workshops and training activities

-- Provision of training, information products and workshops for Landcare groups and landholders in sustainable agriculture and natural resource management
+- Partnering with groups to provide training, information products and workshops for landholders in sustainable agriculture and natural resource management

 - Coordination of the Happy horses on healthy lands program: providing training opportunities and advice on sustainable horse property management

 - Weeds surveillance and management training to community group members